Slouper/FrameworkExcercise/README.md

 If the profile is active (you can check it as active in Intellij IDEA in maven profiles or you enable it through command line as bellow, then into system property "execution.environment" is saved value "test1" and you can use it in your tests.

-Then you can run test from command line like:
+Then you can run fw.test from command line like:
-      mvn -Penv-test1 -DsuiteXmlFile=src/test/resources/suite/TestSuite.xml test
+      mvn -Penv-test1 -DsuiteXmlFile=src/fw.test/resources/suite/TestSuite.xml fw.test

 ========================== 3 ====================================

 Implement Spring for loading of properties files.
-It will ensure, that we eill load only properties, that are general or are connected directly to specififc environment, that we run tests for:
+It will ensure, that we eill load only properties, that are fw.general or are connected directly to specififc environment, that we run tests for:

 @Configuration
 @ComponentScan(basePackages = "your.base.package")